A Complete Guide to Understanding the Complex Missouri Adoption Laws

 There Are No Missouri Adoption Marital Requirements

 Although there are no marital requirements to become an adoptive parent in Missouri, in some situations, it may help.
 If you decide to work with an adoption agency, you might find that they will only consent to adoption assistance if you maintain a specified and stable relationship.

 Missouri adoption laws also do not insist that foster parents be wed or that they have other children.
 Consult with an attorney to learn more.

-According to the process for adoption in Missouri, both the birth mother and the putative father – this is the man who claims paternity – need to provide consent for the adoption to occur.
-In addition to each birth parent, the consent is also required by any child over the age of 14 facing adoption.
+According to the process for adoption in Missouri, both birth parents must consent: the birth mother and the putative father – this is the man who claims paternity – need to provide consent for the adoption to occur.
+In addition to each birth parent, consent is also required by any child over the age of 14 facing adoption.

 The birth mother must wait a minimum of 48 hours after the child is born before offering consent to adoption for her parental rights to end.
 In the state of Missouri, the presumed father must consent to the adoption if he did any of the following:

 - Established paternity within 15 days of the child’s birth

 - Satisfied the requirements stated by Missouri adoption laws